 William was born at How Cottage in Harray on 27th December 1888, the son of James Brass, a farm servant, and Isabella Brass (née Bews).
-Soon after the family moved to Aberdeenshire, where James worked as a cattleman near Stonehaven and another son, James, was born.
-The family had returned to Orkney, when William’s mother, Isabella, died of tuberculosis at Crook, Rendall on 7th January 1893.
+Soon after the family moved to Aberdeenshire, where James worked as a cattleman near Stonehaven, another son, James was born.
+The family had returned to Orkney, when William's mother Isabella, died of tuberculosis at Crook Rendall on 7th January 1893.
 William finished his schooling while living with his grandparents at Upper Ellibister in Rendall and then worked on their farm.
 William also joined the Orkney Royal Garrison Artillery (Territorial Volunteers), serving three years.

-Incredibly, when William first attempted to join up in Christchurch, he was turned down as “overweight” (weighed 154 pounds).
-However, he was successful when he tried again a few days later and enlisted in the Canterbury Regiment in Timaru on 17th August 1914.
+Incredibly, when William first attempted to join up in Christchurch, he was turned down as “overweight” (he weighed 154 pounds).
+However he was successful when he tried again a few days later and enlisted in the Canterbury Regiment on the 17th August 1914.

-William was appointed Lance Corporal on 25th August.
-He sailed from New Zealand on Transport No. 11 on 11th October and landed in Egypt on 4th December.
-William was promoted again a month later, on 4th January 1915, to Corporal.
+William was appointed Lance Corporal on the 25th August.
+He sailed from New Zealand on Transport No. 11 on the 11th October and landed in Egypt on the 4th December.
+William was promoted again a month later on the 4th January 1915.